karkman/Physalia_EnvMetagenomics_2023/command-line-basics.md

 > cd unix_shell
 > ```
 >
 > ...represent commands you need to type in.
-Each line is a command.
-Commands have to be typed in a single line, one at a time.
-After each command, hit “Enter” to execute it.
+> Each line is a command.
+> Commands have to be typed in a single line, one at a time.
+> After each command, hit the `Enter/Return` key to execute it.
 >
-> Things starting with a pound sign (or hashtag)...
+> Things starting with a pound/hashtag sign (`#`)...
 >
 > ```bash
 > # This is a comment and is ignored by the shell
 > ```
 >
-> ...represent comments embedded in the code to give instructions to the user.
-Anything in a line starting with a `#` is ignored by the shell.
-You can type it if you want, but nothing will happen (provided you start with a `#`).
+> ...represent comments embedded in the code to give instructions to the user, make notes about the code, etc.
+> Anything in a line starting with a `#` is ignored by the shell.
 >
 > We will be using different commands with different syntaxes.
-Different commands expect different types of arguments.
-Some times the order matters, some times it doesn't.
-If you are unsure, the best way to check how to run a command is by taking a look at its manual with the command `man`.
-For example, if you want to look at the manual for the command `mkdir` you can do:
+> Different commands expect different types of flags and arguments.
+> Some times the order matters, some times it doesn't.
+> If you are unsure, the best way to check how to run a command is by taking a look at its manual with the command `man`.
+> For example, if you want to look at the manual for the command `mkdir` you can do:
 >
 > ```bash
 > man mkdir
 >
-> # You can scroll down by hitting the space bar
+> # You can scroll down by hitting the space bar or pressing ctrl+f
+> # Press ctrl+b to scroll up
-> # To quit, hit "q"
+> # To quit, press q
 > ```

 ### Creating and navigating directories